heikkivihersalo/kotisivu-block-theme/.vite/GutenbergPlugin/README.md

       chunks: {
         frontend: [], // No chunking (default) - all dependencies bundled with entry files
-        editor: [],   // No chunking (default) - all dependencies bundled with entry files },
+        editor: [],   // No chunking (default) - all dependencies bundled with entry files
+        common: [],   // No chunking (default) - shared dependencies in assets/common/
+      },
     }),
   ],